 npx create-expo-app --templateto see the list of available templates.

-Start the development server by running the following command:
+To start the development server, run the following command:

 npx expo start